-Eksentrika speaks to Xavier Fong, a full-time actor since 2008, on carving out a career from the stage right here in Malaysia.
+Eksentrika speaks to Xavier Fong, a full-time actor since 2008, on carving out a career for the stage and television right here in Malaysia.

-The 31-year-old, who has also dabbled as a director, producer, coach and stage manager, shares the pearls of wisdom he has gleaned since graduating from Akademi Seni Kebangsaan (ASK – Now known as Akademi Seni Budaya dan Warisan Kebangsaan – ASWARA) and now pursuing a Masters in Performing Arts at Universiti Malaya.
+He shares tips gleaned since graduating from Akademi Seni Kebangsaan (ASK – Now known as Akademi Seni Budaya dan Warisan Kebangsaan – ASWARA) and then pursuing a Masters in Performing Arts at Universiti Malaya.

 After STPM, Xavier’s friend suggested Aswara and luckily, his mother was encouraging and allowed him to follow his passion.

 She told him that it is always important to do what you love.

 “You might have a very high paying job but at the end of the day, if you hate your job, you will regret it for the rest of your life.

 “It wouldn’t be fair for your employers as you would not be doing the best for that company.”